IndieSmiths/indiesmiths.com/content/donate.md

 <div class="alert alert-warning"> Any amount is welcome and greatly appreciated.</div>

-<h2>Benefits</h2>
+## Benefits

-<p>Supporting us with a recurring donation gives you access to <strong>exclusive discord channels</strong> and <strong>voting rights</strong> on specific pools related to our apps/game projects.</p>
+Supporting us with a recurring donation gives you access to **exclusive discord channels** and **voting rights** on specific pools related to our apps/game projects.

-<p>Recurring donation options other than patreon are likely to apply a smaller fee in comparison.
-If you opt for a recurring donation other than patreon, talk to me on discord so I can set up your discord benefit.</p>
+Recurring donation options other than patreon are likely to apply a smaller fee in comparison.
+If you opt for a recurring donation other than patreon, talk to me on discord so I can set up your discord benefit.

-<p>Github sponsors and Ko-fi also offer recurring crowdfunding.
-Since such platforms are great for one time donations, expect to see links to them spread throughout Indie Smiths content in strategic non-disrupting spots.</p>
+Github sponsors and Ko-fi also offer recurring crowdfunding.
+Since such platforms are great for one time donations, expect to see links to them spread throughout Indie Smiths content in strategic non-disrupting spots.

-<h2>More donation methods</h2>
+## More donation methods

-<p>If there is another method of your preference, please, contact us by <a href="mailto:kennedy@kennedyrichard.com">email</a> (kennedy@kennedyrichard.com) so that we can discuss it and maybe even make the method available here.</p>
+If there is another method of your preference, please, contact us by [email](mailto:kennedy@kennedyrichard.com) (kennedy@kennedyrichard.com) so that we can discuss it and maybe even make the method available here.

 <h2 id="donations-via-pix">One-time donations via PIX (only in Brazil)</h2>

-<p>This option is only available in Brazil, which is why the rest of this subsection is in Brazilian Portuguese.</p>
+This option is only available in Brazil, which is why the rest of this subsection is in Brazilian Portuguese.

-<p>Para doar usando o PIX, basta apontar o app do seu banco para o QR code abaixo:</p>
+Para doar usando o PIX, basta apontar o app do seu banco para o QR code abaixo:

 <img src="images/qr_code_donation.png" alt="QR Code para doar para o projeto Indie Smiths via PIX" />

-<p>A doação será feita para minha conta no Banco do Brasil que está no meu nome, Kennedy Richard Silva Guerra.
-Qualquer quantia é bem-vinda.</p>
+A doação será feita para minha conta no Banco do Brasil que está no meu nome, Kennedy Richard Silva Guerra.
+Qualquer quantia é bem-vinda.